 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

-The Minnesota Organization on Fetal Alcohol Syndrome (MOFAS) is the statewide source for comprehensive, customized training and education on Fetal Alcohol Spectrum Disorders (FASD).
+Proof Alliance is the statewide source for comprehensive, customized training and education on fetal alcohol spectrum disorders.
 Offers On-Demand Webinars on a variety of topics, to increase knowledge and a better understanding of the impact, treatment, and prevention of FASD.

 Participants will not receive Continuing Education (CE) or Certificate of Attendance credit for viewing these On-Demand Webinars.
 Some CE options may be available for a modest cost.
-For more information on possible CE credits, please contact Shauna Feine at MOFAS at firstname.lastname@example.org or 651-917-2370.
+For more information on possible CE credits, please contact Shauna Feine at 651-917-2370.

 Creating Calm Without the Storm